 Integration: The ability to integrate data securely with on-premises and other cloud services becomes critical to realizing value as adoption of SaaS services and hosted or partner solutions increases.
 Using a service-oriented architecture platform, either on premises or in the cloud (Dell Boomi, Oracle SOA, etc.), can form the backbone for a plug-and-play approach to cloud adoption.

 Data and analytics: Traditional data warehouse architecture may struggle to properly incorporate data feeds from partners or SaaS applications due to the varied levels of support.
 Institutions should evaluate the potential value of data lake or other analytic architectures that offer flexibility for incorporating source data, as well as cloud-friendly storage and analytic tool sets to help rationalize data.

 Security and identity: Establishing a standard approach for identity and access management is key to reducing the complexity of cloud or partner services.
 This creates a single identity structure for organizations (Azure AD, Okta), with both a single sign on experience for users and a simplified control structure for management and audit.

-This may seem like a grandiose exercise at a stage when most financial organizations are taking baby steps in the move toward the cloud.
+This preliminary emphasis on your cloud migration approach may seem like a grandiose exercise at a stage when most financial organizations are taking baby steps in the move toward the cloud.
 The point we want to stress is this: If you put the right foundation in place now, you will be able to approach cloud migration proactively and on your organization’s terms.
 You will also be able to do so as efficiently as possible—i.e., you won’t need to chase and corral a bunch of “gumballs.”
 If you wait, your path will be dictated by vendors that have already moved platforms to the cloud, forcing your institution to make the move on their terms.
 And it won’t be too far into the future when financial institutions without a cloud strategy and approach find that the FinTech wave is passing them by, leaving them behind their competition in the market.